peridio/docs/src/docs/reference/binaries.md

 The binary has been destroyed and can no longer be attached to new bundles nor distributed via releases.
 See [destroyed binaries](#destroyed-binaries).

+### Resetting Binaries

+Hashable, hashing, and signable binaries can be reset to the uploadable state.
+This is achieved with an Admin API [update-a-binary](/admin-api#binaries/operation/update-a-binary) request that sets the state to uploadable.
+Doing this will delete associated binary parts and a new attempt at uploading may be made.

 ## Destroyed Binaries

 Binaries with a state of signed can be destroyed.
-Destroying a binary deletes its content from Peridio but leaves its record mostly intact, see [content versus record](#content-versus-record).
+Destroying a binary deletes its content from Peridio and alters its record, to understand the difference between the two see [content versus record](#content-versus-record).

 :::danger
 Destroying a binary is an irreversible and destructive action.